Battle of Pooneryn: Aftermath

 The LTTE withdrew by the evening of the 14 November and the army re-established its base in Pooneryn.
 The Army Commander Lieutenant General Cecil Waidyaratne and the Northern Area Commander Major General Rohan Daluwatte visited the base on 15 November 1993.
 Although the LTTE failed to hold on to the area it captured and was forced to withdraw, it had inflicted considerable damage to the military.
 The naval detachment at Nagathevanthurai was overrun, with all five inshore patrol crafts being lost as two were sunk and three were captured by the LTTE.
 The navy radar station was also destroyed.
-The LTTE had overrun the gun and armour placements, capturing a 120mm heavy mortar, 50mm guns and the two T55 tanks.
+The LTTE had overrun the gun and armour placements, capturing a 120mm heavy mortar, 50.cal machine guns and the two T55 tanks.
 The SLAF was able to destroy one of these tanks by an air strike shortly afterwards, but the other tank was used by the LTTE until the last days of the war when it was destroyed.
 Having captured the base armoury, the LTTE removed large quantities of other arms and ammunition, which it used for attacks it carried out thereafter.
 The military had suffered heavy casualties with local media reporting 241 soldiers, including eight officers, killed in the fighting, and another four officers and 396 soldiers missing in action, since presumed dead.
 The Ministry of Defence records 229 killed which included 10 officers, 561 wounded and 92 missing The military claimed that over 500 LTTE cadres were killed, while the LTTE only acknowledged over 100 killed.
 The 3rd Gajaba had suffered 149 killed and 115 missing, which included 4 officers and its second in command Major U. Hemapala who was posthumously promoted to the rank of lieutenant colonel.
 The remaining personal 3rd Gajaba were transferred to Palay and reformed.
 Major T.T.R. de Silva of the 1st Sri Lanka Light Infantry was given a field promotion for preventing the complete fall of the garrison.
+The 1st Sri Lanka Light Infantry had lost four officers including Major Panduka Wanasinghe, who was the nephew of General Hamilton Wanasinghe.
 Two officers, Lieutenant A.W.M.N.M.
 De Silva of the 1st Sri Lanka Light Infantry and Lieutenant K. W. T. Nissanka of the 3rd Gajaba were posthumously award the Weera Wickrama Vibhushanaya second highest award for combat bravery, in 1996, Nissanka's award was elevated to the Parama Weera Vibhushanaya the highest decoration awarded by the Sri Lankan military.
-Badly wounded, Lieutenant Nissanka, commander of a platoon of the 3rd Battalion, Gajaba Regiment, which held the forward defence line till dawn, sacrificed himself to provide cover for the remainder of his platoon to withdraw with its wounded.
+On 14 November, badly wounded, Lieutenant Nissanka, a platoon commander in the 3rd Battalion, Gajaba Regiment, which held the forward defence line till dawn, ordered the remainder of his platoon to withdraw with its wounded and to cover the withdrawal he ran at the attacking enemy with two primed grenades, killing himself and enemy fighters in the process.